-The deadline for submission of grades for fieldwork to the Registrar follows the regular academic calendar.
-Students whose completion of fieldwork is "off track" with the academic calendar will receive an incomplete (IN) until they have successfully completed the fieldwork experience.
-Passing grades will only be earned when the completed FWPE and required documents have been received by the Academic Fieldwork Coordinator.
+The deadline for submission of grades for OTH 5845 and OTH 5846 follows the regular academic calendar.
+Students whose completion of fieldwork is "off track" with the academic calendar will e a r n an incomplete (IN) until they have successfully completed the fieldwork experience.
+Passing grades will only be earned when the completed FWPE and a II required documents have been received by the Academic Fieldwork Coordinator.
 Final fieldwork evaluations are kept in the individual student's record in the Occupational Therapy Department Office at FIU and are not sent to AOTA.